 Which bots can be provided as a service?

-There are numerous types of bots today, such as:
+There are many types of bots today, such as:

 - Social media bots

-However, the top bots that are provided as a service are RPA bots and chatbots.
-RPA bots and chatbots can be provided as a cloud service instead of being maintained by in-house teams.
-They automate repetitive tasks and facilitate communications with customers without human intervention.
+However, the most common bots offered as a service are RPA bots and chatbots.
+These can be provided as cloud services instead of being maintained by in-house teams.
+They automate repetitive tasks and enable communication with customers without human intervention.

 Web scraper as a service

-Web data is valuable however websites frequently change their layout which makes it difficult to extract structured data from websites.
-Web scraping companies identify the data that their clients require and build autonomous web scrapers that they maintain to ensure that their clients have access to fresh data.
-This is a type of data as a service offering that helps for example hedge funds stay ahead of public markets.
+Web data is valuable; however, websites often change their layout, making it hard to extract structured data.
+Web scraping companies identify the data their clients need and create autonomous web scrapers that they maintain to ensure access to fresh data.
+This is a type of data-as-a-service offering that, for example, helps hedge funds stay ahead of public markets.

 Chatbot as a service

-Chatbots are a type of software which enables people to get information from machines in a natural, conversational way using text and voice.
-Chatbots rely on natural language processing to understand the user’s intent of a conversation and generate responses based on training data or AI capabilities.
+Chatbots are a type of software that allows people to obtain information from machines in a natural, conversational manner using text and voice.
+Chatbots depend on natural language processing to understand the user’s intent during a conversation and to produce responses based on training data or AI capabilities.

 - Finance: